lebrunthibault/lebrunthibault.github.io/content/post/backend development/Conference  Protecting the domain.md

 - Defend it from someone else when you call lower level code
 - domain logic should not depend on infrastructure
 - Keep core logic independent of UI
-- independent of DB, no vendor lockins, no stored procedures, no too complicated sql
+- independent of DB, no vendor lock ins, no stored procedures, no too complicated sql
-- indepent of external apis
+- independent of external APIs
 - is an orm intrusive ? not necessarily
 - logic should be built on objects you have full control on

-### DTOs are enemis
+### DTOs are enemies

 they are

 - bloated
 - flat
 - different perspective

+should be replaced by value objects and events

 ### Testing